cropbots/game/README.md

   Travel across different biomes, each with unique crops, puzzles, and challenges.

 - **Farming with Bots**
-  Program your **CropBots** to water, fertilize, and harvest automatically.
+  Program your **Cropbots** to water, fertilize, and harvest automatically.
   Each new area introduces more complex environmental conditions, requiring smarter code.

 - **Coding Puzzles**